EXPERIMENT

 OBJECTIVE

-Write a C program to simulate the MVT and MFT memory management techniques
+Write a C program to simulate the MVT and MFT memory management

 DESCRIPTION